“OUTER DARKNESS” Dec. 22, 2017

-The term “outer darkness” is a peculiar phrase used by Jesus in Mathew 8:12, 22:13 and 25:30 while speaking to the Jewish people.
-In all three instances, the Lord is referring to a particular aspect of the judgment that awaits those who reject Him.
+The term “outer darkness” is a peculiar phrase used by Jesus in Mathew 8:12, 22:13, and 25:30.
+In all three instances, the Lord refers to a particular aspect of the judgment that awaits those who reject Him.
 For many years I wondered about the nature of this judgment.
-Exactly what did “outer darkness” mean…what was the force of the term?
+Precisely what did “outer darkness” mean…what was the force of the term?

 Of all places, I found my answer in a cave.
-While vacationing in Virginia Sandy and I spent a day visiting the “Luray Caverns” in the Shenandoah Valley.
-The tour guide took us deep down into a series of natural underground chambers which contained a small clear lake which reflected eerie forms of stalactites hanging from the ceiling of the cave…a truly spectacular sight.
+While vacationing in Virginia, Sandy and I spent a day visiting the “Luray Caverns” in the Shenandoah Valley.
+The tour guide took us deep down into a series of natural underground chambers, which contained a small clear lake that reflected eerie forms of stalactites hanging from the ceiling of the cave, a truly spectacular sight.

-Then at the end of the tour, to demonstrate the depth of darkness that far underground, the guide switched off the lights.
-Never before, or after, have I ever experienced such total darkness.
-After a minute or so my amazement gave way to discomfort.
-At that point I realized darkness to be more than the absence of light…the blackness was palpable to the point of distressing.
+Then at the end of the tour, to demonstrate the depth of darkness that is far underground, the guide switched off the lights.
+Never before or after have I ever experienced such total darkness.
+After a minute or so, my amazement gave way to discomfort.
+At that point, I realized darkness to be more than the absence of light; the blackness was palpable to the point of distressing.
 A darkness that was more a presence or force than a physical condition.
-Then a horrible thought occurred…what if the lights failed to come back on.
+Then a horrible thought occurred, what if the lights failed to come back on?

-On the way back to the hotel the Lord brought to mind a verse in Exodus where Moses, in a form of God’s judgment, caused total darkness over the land of Egypt.
+On the way back to the hotel, the Lord brought to mind a verse in Exodus where Moses, in the form of God’s judgment, caused total darkness over the land of Egypt.
 The verse describes the pitch blackness as “…darkness which may be felt” (Exodus 10:21).
-I then I decided to look up some other verses concerning darkness in the Scriptures.
+I then decided to look up some other verses concerning darkness in the Scriptures.

-Another enlightening portion of Scripture on the subject is found in Psalm 49 which again describes the horrible destiny of people who choose material wealth above God “They that trust in their wealth” 18 Though while he lived he blessed his soul: and men will praise thee, when thou doest well to thyself.
-19 He shall go to the generation of his fathers; THEY SHALL NEVER SEE LIGHT.”
+Another enlightening portion of Scripture is found in Psalm 49, which again describes the horrible destiny of people who choose material wealth above God: “For when he dieth he shall carry nothing away: his glory shall not descend after him.
+Though while he lived he blessed his soul: and men will praise thee, when thou doest well to thyself.
+He shall go to the generation of his fathers; THEY SHALL NEVER SEE LIGHT.”
 [Emphasis added]

 “…God is light, and in him is no darkness at all.”
 (1 John 1:5).